dentarg/auth0-blog/_posts/2017-05-18-serverless-webhooks.markdown

 ![Sky is the limit with Node.js and NPM](https://cloud.githubusercontent.com/assets/822369/26187871/a193e05c-3b50-11e7-819a-b9b7ae417caf.png)

-Thanks to an innovative way of handling module dependencies by the Auth0 Extend runtime, the latency of code execution is much less affacted by the number or size of them compared to tranditional ways of provisioning Node.js applications.
+Thanks to an innovative way of handling module dependencies by the Auth0 Extend runtime, the latency of code execution is much less affected by the number or size of them compared to tranditional ways of provisioning Node.js applications.

 ### High HTTP fidelity